radgeek/feedwordpress/readme.txt

 	The first is a common problem across several plugins due to an ambiguity in the WordPress documentation and a change in the behavior of WordPress's built-in add_query_arg() and remove_query_arg() functions which could, under certain low-probability conditions, allow for potential XSS attack vectors.
 This fixes issue # 39 reported at <https://github.com/radgeek/feedwordpress/issues/39> Thanks to github.com/quassy

-	The second is a security vulnerability fixes a security vulnerability that was reported to me privately (thanks to Adrián M. F.) which, under other low-probability conditions, could allow for SQL insertion attacks by a malicious user with access to login credentials, which would compromise data security.
+	The second fixes a security vulnerability that was reported to me privately (thanks to Adrián M. F.) which, under other low-probability conditions, could allow for SQL insertion attacks by a malicious user with access to login credentials, which would compromise data security.

 	It is *IMPORTANT* and worth your while to upgrade FeedWordPress as soon as possible in order to eliminate these vulnerabilities.
 If you have any questions or if there is something blocking you from making the upgrade which you need my help with, don't hesitate to get in touch.